arohner/foam/README.md

 ## Limitations

 Lots.
-This is alpha.
+This is alpha, though [Rasterize](https://rasterize.io) is using it in produciton.
 This list of limitations is not complete.

 - Not all Om protocols have been ported over yet
 - Bugs everywhere